breadlysm/peco-assistant/README.md

 - Peco's site usually runs around a 1-2 days behind realtime.
 - Not all Peco users may be able to use this based on differences in the meters.
 - Data seems to update about 1x per day.
 It is not advised to go below 24 hours for the time_interval.
-- This app uses selenium to log in to Peco's UI then hits API endpoints to collect the data.
+- This app uses selenium to log in to Peco's UI then hits API endpoints to collect the data.  \
+- There is debug logging available.
+Just set log_level to debug
 ## Configuring and Running Peco Assistant
 Used ENVs for variables as it's what I use in my docker server.